cllmthvlln/The-Base-Network/README.md

 Base is now beginning to explore a network token.
 Base’s ecosystem has reached over 100 unique projects with active adoption.
-Base App daily active users reached multi-million levels by 2025.
+Base App daily active users reached multi-million levels by 2025. ase enables the creation of on-chain mini-economies for communities.